Do Go On - 206 - Dungeons and Dragons

 Oh, what was that?

-Where were you going to get?
+Where were you going to go to?

-Well, no, my boyfriend is from Sydney.
+Well, no, my boyfriend is from Sydney

 Oh, that's why I call him Sid.

-That's why people at his footy team call him Locky
+That's why people at his footy team

-because of Lockout laws in Sydney,
+call him Locky because of lockout laws in Sydney.

-which have been repeals.
+Which have been repealed.

 So it's not even a relevant nickname anymore.